rethinkdb/horizon-docs/faq.md

 and scalability is dramatically simpler because the database has all the necessary information to allow for a scalable feeds implementation.

+## What is the relationship between Horizon and RethinkDB? ##

+Horizon is built by the RethinkDB team and uses RethinkDB as the underlying database.
+We built Horizon because many RethinkDB users asked for a simpler way to prototype, expand, and deploy realtime web apps.
+Since the RethinkDB team has accumilated a lot of experience helping many different teams build and scale realtime applications, we built Horizon to make this process dramatically easier and more accessible.
+Our goal with RethinkDB and Horizon is to make all apps realtime by default.

+## Are there plans to support other databases? ##

+While Horizon is designed to be database independent, it is built from the ground up based on a push architecture.
+This architecture requires a database with sophisticated realtime push functionality, and at the moment RethinkDB is the only database we're aware of that exposes the necessary realtime features.
+As soon as more databases start exposing scalable realtime push features, we'll extend Horizon to support them in addition to supporting RethinkDB.

+## Do I need to be a full stack developer to use Horizon? ##

+Horizon takes care of all the necessary backend and database challenges so that you can build apps without writing any backend code.
+If you're a front-end developer, you can use Horizon to build modern realtime apps without having to do any work on the backend.

+## Is Horizon limited to simple apps? ##

+Horizon exposes a powerful API that allows writing sophisticated realtime applications.
+However, we carefully designed Horizon to provide an upgrade path in case your application outgrows the Horizon API.
+If you need to add backend functionality, instead of using the standalone Horizon server you can require Horizon in Node.js as a library, and mix and match Horizon services along with the rest of the Node.js ecosystem.
+Since Horizon is built on top of RethinkDB, your app will have full access to the underlying database, and you can write arbitrarily complex code without being limited by Horizon functionality.

+## How does Horizon scale? ##

+Horizon relies on RethinkDB's clustering functionality for scalability.
+You can spin up as many Horizon servers as necessary to handle the web traffic, and shard the RethinkDB cluster to scale the realtime data layer.
+Horizon and RethinkDB are designed to support millions of realtime feeds and the combined push architecture makes scaling your apps simple and painless.

+## Can I use Horizon on mobile devices? ##

+Horizon ships with a JavaScript client library that can be used for building web and mobile apps with frameworks like React, Angular, or React Native.
+We're also working on specific platform client libraries that support the Horizon protocol.
+Client libraries for iOS and Android are coming soon.

+## How can I deploy Horizon apps? ##

+Since Horizon is open-source, you can deploy Horizon apps in the cloud (e.g. on Amazon AWS), a custom VPS, or on your own infrastructure.
+We're also working on a Horizon Cloud service that makes it possible to deploy and scale Horizon apps in a click of a button.

+## Does Horizon support GraphQL? ##

+Currently Horizon exposes a JavaScript API and does not support GraphQL.
+However, we're working on native GraphQL support in Horizon, and will make it available soon!

 ## How is Horizon licensed? ##

 Both the Horizon server and the client library are released under the